luke-who/adl-cw/data/README.md

 │       └── labels.csv
 ```

-Each "audio/" directory contains all of the data for that split.
+Each `"audio/"` directory contains all of the data for that split.
 The data is stored as arrays where each array represents a spectrogram.
-The spectrograms have been created according to the parameters described in the paper. "labels.csv" contains the labels for each audio sample inside "audio/".
+The spectrograms have been created according to the parameters described in the paper. `"labels.csv"` contains the labels for each audio sample inside `"audio/"`.
 You should exclusively use the data in "development/" for training.
-The data in "evaluation/" is exclusively for evaluating your model.
-Do not train your model on the data in "evaluation/".
+The data in `"evaluation/"` is exclusively for evaluating your model.
+Do not train your model on the data in `"evaluation/"`.
 This data is also available directly on BlueCrystal at the following location: `/mnt/storage/scratch/qc19291/ADL_DATA/ADL_DCASE_DATA.zip`
 Please make a copy of this data to your own scratch space before unzipping.